 This is part of Zoho’s broader suite of products, so if you’re already using their CRM, help desk, or accounting software, it could be a no-brainer to use this survey product.

 They have a limited free version with 10 questions and up to 100 responses.
 If you need unlimited questions or responses, their pricing starts at $20 per month.

 Owned by SAP, Qualtrics specializes in all things surveys — customer experience, 360-degree employee feedback, market research, ad testing, and brand tracking and reputation management.
 They work across a wide variety of industries from retail, healthcare, financial services, and travel to government, media, airlines, and auto.
 Some of their customers include Fandango, Yahoo!, Microsoft, Xerox, jetBlue, and Yamaha.

 Unlike many of the other options on this list, Qualtrics doesn’t list their pricing on their website.
 Based on their featured customer list and the non-transparent pricing, this solution may be a better fit for larger, enterprise brands.

-If you’re looking for a SurveyMonkey alternative, these are seven solid options for quickly building surveys and collecting responses.
+If you’re looking for a SurveyMonkey alternative, these are nine solid options for quickly building surveys and collecting responses.